Picher, Oklahoma: Tornado

 On May 10, 2008, Picher was struck by an EF4 tornado.
 There were six confirmed deaths, possibly including one child, and many other people injured.
-The tornado first touched down near the Kansas–Oklahoma border in Oklahoma southwest of Chetopa, Kansas, and tracked eastward.
+The tornado first touched down near the Kansas–Oklahoma state line in Oklahoma southwest of Chetopa, Kansas, and tracked eastward.
 It struck Picher, causing extensive damage to 20 blocks of the city, with houses and businesses destroyed or flattened.
 At least 150 people were injured in Picher alone.
 The tornado continued eastward, passing just north of Quapaw and Peoria before crossing Interstate 44 into Missouri.
 Oklahoma Governor Brad Henry sent National Guard troops as well as emergency personnel to assist the hardest hit area in Picher.
 Loss of power from the tornado forced the city to go on a boiled water notice.
 Staff from the Oklahoma Rural Water Association arrived to assist, since the utility's testing equipment was destroyed by the storm.
 With an emergency generator to supply power, rural water staff had the system running normally only two days after the tornado struck.

 Given the existing plan to vacate the city, the federal government decided against aid to rebuild homes, and the buyouts continued as previously scheduled, with people being assisted in relocation.